 (October 27, 2013).
-South Fiftieth Street between Baltimore and Florence Avenues in West Philadelphia will be the site of a spectacular Egungun procession on November 7th, at 6 PM.
-In conjunction with the Philadelphia Folklore Project exhibition, Honoring Ancestors, the community is invited to celebrate alongside an Egungun, a masked, costumed figure of West African Yoruba origin, and to move to the rhythms of bata drums.
+South Fiftieth Street between Baltimore and Florence Avenues in West Philadelphia was the site of a spectacular Egungun procession on November 7th, at 6 PM.
+In conjunction with the Philadelphia Folklore Project exhibition, Honoring Ancestors, the community was invited to celebrate alongside an Egungun, a masked, costumed figure of West African Yoruba origin, and to move to the rhythms of bata drums.
 More than 200 people joyfully processed - a fitting beginning to this community-sourced exhibition.

-Following the procession, the Philadelphia Folklore Project will hold a public Open House from 6 PM to 8 PM in its gallery at 735 S. 50th Street to celebrate Honoring Ancestors.
+Following the procession, the Philadelphia Folklore Project held a public Open House in its gallery at 735 S. 50th Street to celebrate Honoring Ancestors.
 The gallery remains open on Tuesdays from 2 PM - 7 PM and by appointment.
 Another Open House and community celebration is planned for March 14, from 6 PM - 8 PM.
 Keepers of the Culture members will lead attendees in story-sharing about the history shared in the exhibition.
 Honoring Ancestors pays respect to generations of African American dancers and drummers who contributed to a revolution in cultural expression and consciousness that paved the way for today's vital and flourishing community of drummers and dancers of African-rooted rhythm and movement.

 Honoring Ancestor also celebrates the Community Education Center's inaugural program: DanceAfrica Philadelphia! - a festival of African dance and drum produced by the CEC and occurring at Drexel University last fall.
 The exhibition, one of PFP's Folk Arts and Social Change Residencies, was proposed and developed by the Community Education Center and community members interested in exploring local history and culture, motivated by the passing of a generation of visionary artists.
-The show will remain open through June 2014.

 An altar, fashioned by artists Ira Bond and Nana Korantemaa Ayeboafo to resemble a tree, reaches across PFP's gallery walls, offering space to consider the visionary work and extraordinary generosity of dancers and drummers who have passed: people who devoted their lives to their art and their communities.
 Attendees are invited to add names to the tree-like altar.